DC-ciberseguridad/holberton-system_engineering-devops/0x02-shell_redirections/README.md

-file 17-hidethisword "Display all the lines in the file /etc/passwd that do not contain the pattern “bin”." - file 18-letteronly "Display all lines of the file /etc/ssh/sshd_config starting with a letter.  [[:alpha:]] Matches alphabetic characters (letters)" - file 19-AZ "Replace all characters A and c from input to Z and e respectively." -
+file 17-hidethisword "Display all the lines in the file /etc/passwd that do not contain the pattern “bin”." - file 18-letteronly "Display all lines of the file /etc/ssh/sshd_config starting with a letter.  [[:alpha:]] Matches alphabetic characters (letters)" - file 19-AZ "Replace all characters A and c from input to Z and e respectively." - file 20-hiago "script that removes all letters c and C from input." -